thur1/projet-gestion-ferme/infra/README.md

 # Docker Infrastructure

-This directory contains Docker configuration files for the project.
+This directory contains Docker configuration files for the project (backend Django + PostgreSQL).

 ## Files

-- `Dockerfile` - Multi-stage build for the backend application
+- `Dockerfile` - Python 3.11 image for the Django backend
 - `docker-compose.yml` - Orchestrates backend and PostgreSQL database

 ## Usage